ddev/ddev.com/src/content/blog/docker-providers.md

 ![Donut chart depicting the last day of WSL2 Docker Platform usage, with slightly more than half using WSL2 and slightly less than half using Docker Desktop](/img/blog/2023/11/WSL2_Docker_Platform.png)

-## Ready to Try Out All of These?
+## Ready to Try These Out?

 You can easily try out any of these Docker providers without breaking anything.
+The environments are completely separate.
 In general, follow these steps:

 1. Run `ddev poweroff`
 2. Stop your current Docker provider.
 3. Start the one you're testing.
 4. Optionally change the Docker context to the one you want to use.
 For example, `docker context use rancher-desktop` or `docker context use orbstack`.
-5. If `docker ps` doesn't have an error you're ready to do.
+5. If `docker ps` doesn't have an error you're ready to go.
 Start a DDEV project and explore.

 This technique won't break anything on your system, assuming you have a little disk space available and follow that path.